openclarity/vmclarity/CONTRIBUTING.md

 - `make lint-cfn` lints Cloudformation files.
 - `make lint-go` runs `golangci-lint` on the Go files.
 Rules and config can be viewed in the `.golangci.yml` file in the root of the repo.
+- `make lint-js` runs `npm run lint` on the frontend files.
+Rules and config can be viewed in the `ui/.eslintrc` file.
 - `make lint-helm` lints the Helm chart.

 `make fix` is also provided which can automatically resolve lint issues such as formatting.

 ### Unit tests

+`make test` to run both go and js unit tests.
+Altrenatively you can run them separetly with:

-`make test` can be used run all the unit tests in the repo.
+- `make test-go` can be used run all go unit tests in the repo.
 Alternatively you can use the standard go test CLI to run a specific package or test like:

 ```shell
 go test ./cli/cmd/... -run Test_isSupportedFS
 ```

+- `make test-js` can be used to run all js unit tests in the repo.

 ### Generators

 `make gen` runs the following targets that can be ran separately as well:

-- After making changes to the API schema in `api/openapi.yaml`, you can run `make gen-api` to regenerate the model, client and server code.
+- After making changes to the API schema in `api/openapi.yaml`, you can run `make gen-api-go` and `make gen-api-js` to regenerate the models, client and server code.
 - Run `make gen-bicep` for generating bicep files after modifying them for installing VMClarity on Azure.
 - Run `make gen-helm-docs` for generating the docs after making changes to VMClarity's Helm chart.